-- Fractions and division are different expressions of the same concept: 3 ÷ 4 = 3⁄4 - Fractions, decimals and percentages are all different ways of expressing the same amount.
+- Fractions need to be "fair".
+If the pieces are to be given the same name, then the size of each piece needs to be the same. - Fraction names are related to the size of the pieces compared to the whole, not about how many pieces there are.
+If we cut a cake into 4 different sized pieces, they would not be quarters.
+Likewise, we could cut the cake into 1 half and 2 quarters, making 3 pieces altogether.
+They would not be called thirds. - We can have different sized pieces in the same whole as long as we name them according to their size (e.g. one half, one quarter and two eighths cut into the same circle). - The "whole" needs to be the same when comparing fractions.
+You can't compare fractions if one is from a small pizza and one is from a family-sized pizza! - Fraction names are related to ordinal numbers (e.g. position in a race: third, fourth, fifth...) - Fractions and division are different expressions of the same concept: 3 ÷ 4 = /4 - Fractions, decimals and percentages are all different ways of expressing the same amount.
 We can use the context "of a dollar" to help with conversions.
 For example, what is half of a dollar?
 50c.
-The number of cents is the same as that fraction converted to a percent, $\frac{1}{2} = 50\%$ .
-If we write the amount in dollars, we are converting it to a decimal, $\frac{1}{2} = 0.50$ or 0.5 - In real life, we use fractions as numbers far more often than fractions of pizzas and cakes.
+The number of cents is the same as that fraction converted to a percent, 1⁄2 = 50%.
+If we write the amount in dollars, we are converting it to a decimal, 1⁄2 = 0.50 or 0.5 - In real life, we use fractions as numbers far more often than fractions of pizzas and cakes.
 For example, we express probability as a fraction, decimal or percentage (e.g. a 5% chance of rain), we use fractions in equations for measurement, we use fractions in budgeting.
 We will be using probability next week as a natural extension of what we learn about fractions this week.